-you will expand on these notes when doing the exercise on page 3 training relationships pastors & teachers small group coaches
+you will expand on these notes when doing the exercise on page 3 training relationships who's training who?

 Training is often approached in a scatter-gun way.
 Read this book here, go to that event there, get together when we can.
 The hope is that the cumulative value will sort of add up.
 But often the sum of the parts is far less than something whole.
 Fundamentally, training isn't just events.
 It isn't just books.
 It isn't just bits and pieces.
 Training is relationships...